WriteSpeakCode/own-expertise-2014/speaking.md

 Step 4: Let's share our work!
 (5 min)
 --------------------------------------

-Let's take this time to share what we did with each other: <https://pad.riseup.net/p/WSC2014>
+Let's take this time to share what we did with each other

 What do I do after today?
 --------------------------------------